Certificates of completion or CEU certificates are available for every program. We are approved for CEU by:

 Customized On Site Training

-Our staff offers training programs on a variety of topics and that can be customized to suit the learning needs of staff in your care setting.
-For more information about a class that fits your training needs, please contact firstname.lastname@example.org or (323) 930-6253.
+Our staff offers professional training programs on a variety of topics.
+Trainings can be customized to suit the learning needs of your staff.
+For more information about a class that fits your training needs, please contact the Professional Training Department at email@example.com or (323) 930-6253.

-This online curriculum makes high quality dementia care training affordable, convenient and accessible to any professional working with the elderly.
-Eight self-paced modules are available.
+This online curriculum makes high quality dementia care training affordable, convenient, and accessible to any professional caring for people with dementia.
+Nine self-paced modules, with continuing education units, are available.
 The topics include:

 • Introduction to Dementia